undel-gh/HA-Laundry-Monitor/docs/en/STATE_MACHINE.md

 #### Meaning

 The Spin Detector has identified evidence that probably represents the terminal spin sequence, which marks entry into the broader **terminal phase**.
-The active detector algorithm may be vibration-only or, in a future compatible implementation, hybrid vibration-plus-electrical.
-Electrical evidence may strengthen the conclusion but cannot replace meaningful mechanical spin evidence.
+The implemented confirmation path may be vibration-only or, when explicitly enabled, experimental hybrid vibration-plus-electrical.
+Electrical evidence can corroborate mechanical evidence but cannot replace meaningful vibration evidence.

 The terminal spin sequence is not assumed to be one uninterrupted mechanical spin.
 Depending on program, load size, load distribution, and machine behavior, it may contain several spin stages separated by short pauses and may vary substantially in duration.
 The drain pump may start before the drum has fully stopped, so spinning and draining may overlap.
 Draining may then continue after drum rotation has ended.